lamoda/php-metrics/doc/examples/04_intermediate_storage.md

 $storage = new ArrayStorage();
 // 3.
 Materialize collector to the storage
 $storage->receive($collector->collect());
+// At this moment you can persist or cache your collected metrics
+// if the storage driver supports restoring process

 // 4.
 Create new collector with storage as source of metrics
 $responderCollector = new SingleSourceCollector($storage);